flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 <img src="/blog-images/software-development/flowlist/eisenhower_matrix.png" style="max-width:275px">

 Flowlist naturally allows to prioritize on all levels of the hierarchy, i.e. to change the item order in all subitem lists.
-So, I prioritize top level categories against each other as well as the minutiae involved in small tasks.
+So, I prioritize top-level categories against each other as well as the minutiae involved in small tasks.

 To quickly sort a list by priority and to distinguish ongoing items, I also set those items in progress.
 Setting an item in progress moves it to the top and changes its icon to a play button:
 <img src="/blog-images/software-development/flowlist/next_action_step.png" style="margin-bottom:-20px">